tweber225/atsbindings/README.md

 3. **Install the Digitizer:**\
    Power down the computer, install the digitizer in an appropriate extension slot, and power up.
 4. **Test with Alazar DSO:**\
-   Run Alazar DSO to confirm the card is functioning correctly.
-If the card does not work in DSO, it will not work with `atsbindings`.
+   Run Alazar DSO to confirm the card is functioning correctly. _If the card does not work in DSO, it will not work with `atsbindings`_!
-5. **Clone and Install `atsbindings`:**\
+5. **Install `atsbindings`:**\
-   Clone this repository and install it with pip.
+   Install atsbindings from PyPI (or clone this repository and install it with pip).
 Using a virtual environment manager such as Conda is recommended.
 6. **Run Examples:**\
    Try the example scripts in the [examples](examples/) folder to validate your installation.